chloelcdev/noita-resurrection-mod/README.md

 # Noita Resurrection Mod

 Welcome to the Noita Resurrection Mod!
-This mod introduces a unique feature allowing players to resurrect after death, giving you another chance to continue your adventure in the perilous world of Noita.
-Now, you should of course
+This mod introduces a unique feature allowing players to resurrect upon death by displaying a fake death screen and preventing the actual game over, giving you a chance to claim, "Not fair!
+I was Noita'd!".

 ## Features